 In the midst of all this drama, you can never underrate the potential of good leadership.
 When you least expect it, it can turn public perception around.
 As the CEO of Expedia, Khosrowshahi was a powerful leader.
 Thanks to his capabilities, the company was a success under his tenure.

 Stakeholders are expecting him to turn things around at Uber.
-But while he’s known for his successes, he’s faced failure several times.
+While he’s known for his successes, he’s faced failure several times.
 In this article, we’ll talk about the failures of Khosrowshahi and how he resolved them.

 1. Uber Eats backlash